-Academic Advisors work with students to plan their academic progress by providing the assistance and guidance below:
+Academic Advisors work with students throughout their academic journey by providing the assistance and guidance below:

-- Program and course selections consistent with student's academic and career goals. - Advice consistent with University rules, regulations and policies. - Course selection and course change advice. - Resources to aid students' learning and development at UCW. - Personal action plans and resources to assist students on Academic Probation. - Assistance to help students graduate in a timely manner.
+- Course selection and course planning advice consistent with student's academic interests and career goals. - Information and advice that is consistent with University rules, regulations and policies. - Referrals and resources to aid students' learning and development at UCW. - Support with academic goal setting and development of action plans to improve academic standing.